lioneltay/react-ssr-boilerplate/docs/overall.md

 # Todo

+- [ ] Parallel webpack? make use of multiple cores
 - [ ] documentation
 - [ ] Learn more about markdown for documentation writing
   - [ ] Links between markdown documents in vscode